Banno/banno-powerons/odt-opt-in/initial ODT Opt-in JSON Contract.md

 }
 ```

-Error Codes (individual error codes are for ease of researching issues.
+Error Codes // Individual error codes are for ease of researching issues.
-             All error codes will be returned to the UX as '500')
+            // All error codes except for '503' will be returned to the UX as '500'

-501 - Config file read / validation error
+501 - Config file read error
-502 - Invalid Account error:
+502 - Config file validation error
 503 - No eligible shares
+504 - Ineligible account type
+505 - Account warning found
-504 - Error processing update
+506 - Error attempting to update share tracking record
+507 - Error updating source code and auth & fee fields